Make your own kitchen garden in Mumbai

 • Spinach

-• Leafy greens such as bok choy and kale.
+• Leafy greens like bok choy and kale

 • Corn